Stay Alive

-Stay Alive is a 2006 American supernatural horror film directed by William Brent Bell, who co-wrote it with Matthew Peterman.
-The film was produced by Joseph McGinty Nichol, and released on March 24, 2006 in the United States.
+Stay Alive is a 2006 American supernatural techno horror film directed by William Brent Bell, who co-wrote it with Matthew Peterman.
+The film was produced by Joseph McGinty Nichol, and released on March 24, 2006, in the United States.

 It was the first film released by Hollywood Pictures after five years of inactivity.

+Stay Alive has gained a cult following despite initial critical panning.

 Plot

-After playing a video game titled Stay Alive, Loomis Crowley, his roommate Rex, and Rex's girlfriend Sarah are killed the same way as their characters were killed in the game.
+After playing a video game titled Stay Alive, friends Loomis Crowley, Rex, and Sarah are killed in manners that mirror their in-game characters deaths.

-At Loomis' funeral, his friend Hutch meets Abigail – a friend of Sarah – and receives some of Loomis' possessions, including Stay Alive.
-Hutch, his girlfriend October, and her brother Phineus decide to play the game as a group.
-They are joined by Abigail and another friend, Swink, while Hutch's boss Miller plays online from his office.
+At Loomis' funeral, some of his belongings are given to his friend Hutch MacNeil - including the game.
+Hutch checks out the game, and is joined by several friends and acquaintances: October (his girlfriend), Phineus (October's brother), Abigail (Sarah's friend), Swink (Abigail's friend).
+Hutch's boss, Miller, plays online from his office.

-The game is set in a derelict mansion on Gerouge Plantation, but it only starts when the six players recite "The Prayer of Elizabeth," a request for "all who resist" to perish so that their blood can keep the Countess Elizabeth Bathory young.
-The players fight through a cemetery of evil ghost children, heading toward a mausoleum and tower.
-Miller is directed by the game to pick up a rose.
-October, a reader of occult literature, explains that undead spirits cannot move across wild roses.
-Separated from the others, Miller throws the rose to dispel the spirits of undead girls.
-Since he is now out of roses, a woman in a red dress, the Countess, kills Miller's character.
-Minutes later, the Countess appears in Miller's office and kills him by stabbing him with conjoined scissor blades like the ones in the game.
+Stay Alive is a multiplayer survival horror set in a derelict mansion on Gerouge Plantation.
+The title screen shows "The Prayer of Elizabeth," a request for "all who resist" to perish so that their blood can keep Countess Bathory young.
+After all players recite the prayer, the game begins.

+The players head toward a mausoleum and tower, fighting through a cemetery of evil ghost children and gathering items, including roses.
+October, an occult enthusiast, explains wild roses repels undead spirits.
+Miller's character is separated from the others.
+Since he is out of roses, the Countess, appearing as a woman in a red dress, kills the character.
+Shortly after, the Countess's ghost appears in Miller's office and kills him by stabbing him with conjoined scissor blades like the ones in the game.

-Two detectives, Thibodeaux and King, question Hutch about the homicides.
-Hutch realizes that Loomis and Miller played Stay Alive right before they died, and that they died the same way as their game characters did.
-October researches Bathory and learns she would drain young women of blood, bathing in it to maintain her youth.
-Her weakness was mirrors because she could not stand to see herself growing old.
-Phineus decides to play alone, and despite quitting the game before his character can die, he is killed in real life when he is run over by a horse-drawn carriage.
-The survivors agree to stop playing Stay Alive.
-However, Detective King ignores Swink's warning and plays until his character dies.
-King is then killed in his car.
+Two detectives, Thibodeaux and King, question Hutch about the murder.
+Hutch learns that like Miller, Loomis and Miller also played Stay Alive and died the same way as their game characters.
+Researching Bathory, October learns she bathed in young women's blood to maintain her youth.
+Her weakness was mirrors - she could not stand seeing herself growing old.

+Phineus plays alone and, despite quitting the game before his character dies, is ran over by a horse-drawn carriage and killed.
+The survivors agree to stop playing.
+Ignoring Swink's warning, detective King plays until his character dies.
+He then heads to the local video game store to question the store clerk, but gets no answers.
+After leaving, King is killed in his car.